On this page

 Overview

-Qt HTTP Server provides building blocks for embedding a lightweight HTTP server based on RFC 2616 and RFC 9113 in an application.
+Qt HTTP Server provides building blocks for embedding a lightweight HTTP server supporting HTTP/2, HTTP/1.1, and HTTP/1.0 in an application.
 There are classes for the messages sent and received, and for the various parts of an HTTP server.

 The QHttpServer class has a route() function to bind callables to different incoming URLs.
 These callables can take as arguments an extensible collection of different copyable types that are parsed from the URL.
 Types supported are most numeric types, QString, QByteArray, and QUrl.
 Optionally the callables can also take QHttpServerRequest and QHttpServerResponder objects as arguments.
 The QHttpServerRequest class contains all the information of an incoming request, and is needed to get the body() from a POST HTTP request.
 The callables either return a QHttpServerResponse object or respond using the QHttpServerResponder argument.
 The QHttpServerResponse class contains a complete response and has numerous constructors for different types, while the QHttpServerResponder has various methods for writing back to the client.